 If you don’t know the hand rankings for poker you are going to make a lot of bad decisions and lose money quickly.

 Similarly for conversion optimisation strategy you need to understand basic web conventions and have a clear process for optimisation and testing.
 This will help ensure that you can spot obvious problems with your site and you have a systematic approach to improving the performance of your sites.
-This will you avoid random testing and improve your chances of making the best decisions to increase conversion.
+This will avoid random testing and improve your chances of making the best decisions to increase conversion.
 If you want to read up on this subject check out my post on the optimisation process and some awesome books to read.

 Don’t be overly aggressive with your approach:

 With conversion optimisation strategy you need to assume that most new visitors are unaware of your brand.
 If you are overly aggressive you may win over some brave souls, but you will probably scare off the majority of your new customers.
 People don’t like feeling they are being pushed into making a snap decision.
-Pop-ups are almost universally employed on poker websites in an attempt to get visitors to take action. but these can often just annoy visitors.
+Pop-ups are almost universally employed on poker websites in an attempt to get visitors to take action.
+But these can often just annoy visitors.
 Conversion should be a pleasurable experience for the visitor and we should avoid over reliance on any single approach.